 Dr. Stacy Aguilera

 Stacy's concentration on Monterey Bay small-scale fisheries was ignited during the Center for Ocean Solution's Small-Scale Fisheries Working Group Meeting in November 2012.
 The question was asked, what is happening with the small-scale fisheries in the Center's own backyard.
-To answer this question, Stacy is working with colleagues from the University of Santa Cruz, Moss Landing, Stanford University (from which Stacy received her own B.S. in Biology and M.S. in Earth Systems), James Cook University, Pontificia Universidad Católica de Chile, and the University of Victoria.
+To answer this question, Stacy is worked with colleagues from the University of Santa Cruz, Moss Landing, Stanford University (from which Stacy received her own B.S. in Biology and M.S. in Earth Systems), James Cook University, Pontificia Universidad Católica de Chile, and the University of Victoria.
 Together, the team is identifying the most significant drivers of change in this fishery system since the Magnuson-Stevens Act of 1976.

 To place orders for creatively decorated cupcakes, you can contact Stacy at: email@example.com.